lederer/react-showtime/README.md

 };
 ```

-### Canned transitions
+### Preset transitions

-React Showtime offers some canned transitions:
+React Showtime offers some preset transitions:

 -   `slideFade` (default)
 -   `slide`
 -   `fade`
 -   `scale`

-Specify a canned transtion by passing its name as the sole parameter to `useShowtime` or as the value of `Showtime`'s `transition` prop.
+Specify a preset by passing its name as the sole parameter to `useShowtime` or as the value of `Showtime`'s `transition` prop.

 `useShowtime` also accepts an object instead of a string, in which case pass `{ transition: <transition name> }`.